It’s 30 colorful pages of book recommendations and dazzling travel photos:

-But nothing — not a scrape with death, nor a stolen kiss in a field of wildflowers — gives Lucy the courage she needs to defy convention.
+But nothing — not a scrape with death, nor a stolen kiss in a field of wildflowers on an outing in the Italian hills — gives Lucy the courage she needs to defy convention.
 She returns to the cool, well-understood drawing room of her family home at Windy Corners in Surrey and succumbs to the comfort of a respectable fiancé and a conventional life.

-But, as we all know, books are powerful things, and the chance reading of a passage in a scandalous novel jolts Lucy out of her muddle.
-What she does next beautifully unbalances Lucy and everyone around her in the best way possible.
+But, as we all know, books are powerful things The chance reading of a passage in a scandalous novel jolts Lucy out of her muddle.
+What she does next unbalances Lucy and everyone around her in the best way possible.